Nominated Member of Parliament: Assessment

 During the Parliamentary debates that led to the introduction of the NMP scheme, it was argued by a number of PAP MPs such as Arthur Beng, Tan Cheng Bock, Dixie Tan, and Aline Wong that the scheme is undemocratic in nature given the fact that NMPs are nominated rather than elected by the people for the people.
 However, in accordance with party discipline, they were eventually required to vote in favour of the constitutional amendment.
 As Beng said: "This is the constraint upon us, and I guess I will have to continue to live a schizophrenic political life – speaking against, yet voting for a Bill."

-Secondly, it was argued by Chiam See Tong, the Leader of the Opposition, that since Singapore practices representative democracy, NMPs are useless to the people as, being unelected, they have no incentive to present their views to Parliament.
+Secondly, it was argued by Chiam See Tong, the de facto Leader of the Opposition, that since Singapore practices representative democracy, NMPs are useless to the people as, being unelected, they have no incentive to present their views to Parliament.
 In other words, one should not enjoy the privilege of representing views without bearing the responsibility of serving those whom one represents.
-The Opposition perceived the scheme as a plan to make it look unnecessary.
+The opposition perceived the scheme as a plan to make it look unnecessary.
 A similar point has been made by an academic, Chua Beng Huat, who has argued that the NMP scheme co-opts more moderate dissenting voices and is thus an attempt to de-legitimise the need for more aggressive opposition.

 From the beginning, the process of appointing NMPs has been weighted towards functional representation of discrete interests.
 For example, Wong Kan Seng, the Leader of the House, said in Parliament on 5 April 2002: